Grill Master Wings

 Nutritional values are approximate and will not include any store-bought wing sauce or seasoning nutritional values.

 Easy.
 Flavorful.
 Crunchy.
+And spicy.
 That’s why we’re here today.
-That’s why we’re making Andy’s Mild Chicken Breading wings.
-We’re not here because we want some huge list of ingredients and a complicated list of steps to make wings.
-We want simple but we want results.
-I keep this fry mix on hand for the times I just want great, uncomplicated, deep-fried wings.
+That’s why we’re making Andy’s Hot N Spicy Chicken Breading wings.
+This isn’t complicated.
+There aren’t 20 steps to follow.
+We want simple but we want good, tasty results.
+I keep this fry mix on hand for the times I just want great, uncomplicated, deep-fried wings that have a nice little kick to them.

 Print Recipe